What do millennials want?

 Self-serve concepts are making especially deep waves when it comes to drinks.
 Younger generations don’t have the patience for old-school bartending.
 They don’t want to wait for a bartender to serve up beers in between complicated cocktails, and self-serve tap walls offer them the ability to get instant gratification when it comes to draft beer.
 With a self-serve system, your customers can pour themselves the beer they want, when they want — no yelling over crowds or excessive wait times required.

 Become a Millennial Magnet With PourMyBeer

 Millennials and Generation Z want the newest tech, and they want it to work correctly every time.
 The PourMyBeer self-serve wall tap system gives them the cutting-edge functionality they want, with the reliability you need for peace of mind.
 When we went to the drawing board, we focused on creating a wall tap system that customers love.
 Our operators and their customers love that our tech does not come with any operational hassle.

 The PourMyBeer system has room for up to four taps per screen and runs on hardware built to last.
 There’s no need for Wi-Fi, no need to worry about random OS updates thanks to our proprietary Linux system, and A/C power allows us to put our valves and flow meters up to 50 feet away from the tap wall.

 Oh, and one perk no other system can beat: There’s no foam.

 Implementing a new technology like a self-serve tap wall can feel daunting, so we designed our system to be as intuitive and reliable as possible.
-To make things even easier, we developed it with POS and app integrations in mind.
+To make things even easier, we developed it with POS and other third-party integrations in mind.
 The PourMyBeer system allows you to check your sales and activity at a glance, check your reports from anywhere and manage your tap wall with ease.

 If you’re ready to invest in a technology millennials and Generation Z can’t resist, contact us for a quote.
 Whether you’re poised to make an immediate decision, or you’re just curious about what we have to offer, we’re happy to discuss how our features can help turn your restaurant into a millennial hotspot.